dmyersturnbull/dmyersturnbull.github.io/contents/convention/index.md

 Prettier handles all the formatting for JavaScript, TypeScript, HTML, and CSS, and some of the formatting for Markdown and some other languages.
-For Java, Scala, Groovy, and Kotlin, the [IntelliJ formatter settings](intellij-style.xml) can handle most of the formatting conventions for those languages.
+For Java and Kotlin, the [IntelliJ formatter settings](intellij-style.xml) can handle some of the formatting conventions for those languages.

 These auto-formatters are meant to be run via [pre-commit](https://pre-commit.com/) or before each merge.
 This document lists non-formatting guidelines (e.g. accessibility)